-It’s been quite a while since we have heard the news about Google deprecating the
+It’s been a while since we have heard the news about Google deprecating the

 LocalBroadcastManager library.
-If you have been using it you have to find a better design alternative for your project.
+If you have been using this library you have to find a better design alternative for your project.
 Here I am not touching on how to make your architecture better.
 But what can you use for drop in replacement for

 LocalBroadcastManager.
 So let us see what we can do about the why Android LocalBroadcastManager is Deprecated.

 Google is famous for it’s deprecation process.
 It deprecates Android components ridiculously fast.
 If you have not caught up with the other news.
 You can read my other article : Async Task in Android is Deprecated: There are Better Ways.
 According to google you should be using some form of